-By default, Fortify Static Code Analyzer translates the following files as Dockerfiles: Dockerfile, dockerfile, .Dockerfile, and .dockerfile.
+By default, Fortify Static Code Analyzer translates the following files as Dockerfiles: Dockerfile\, dockerfile\, \.Dockerfile, and \.dockerfile.

 Note: You can modify the file extension used to detect Dockerfiles using the com.fortify.sca.fileextensions property.
-See "fortify-sca.properties" on page 186.
+See "Translation and Analysis Phase Properties" on page 189.